Over 100 members of the TV and film industry ask Apple to improve Final Cut Pro

-Many editors, amateurs and pros alike, love Final Cut Pro due to its speed and features.
-It remains a popular choice for many smaller creators.
+editors, amateurs and pros alike, love Final Cut Pro due to its speed and features. remains a choice for many smaller creators.
 However, it isn’t widely adopted in the industry due to a lack of adherence to industry standards.
-An excerpt from the open letter reads:
+An excerpt from the letter reads:

 We are professionals working in Hollywood and other high-profile movie and TV markets all over the world.
 We are excited by Final Cut Pro.
 We think that it is the biggest leap forward in editing technology since the move to digital.
 We think it’s incredible.